gwicho38/lsh/docs/c3/c3/meeting/1_1_peter_hwang.md

 created_date: 25/10/2023
 updated_date: 25/10/2023
 type: meeting
+tags:
+  - ooo
 ---
 ## 2024-01-03

+### DCSA

+@TRANSCOM

+100% on DCSA now.
+DCSA is going really well. @Torch also has a contract with @c3 . @Torch has a data store management.

+Goal to demonstrate value to DCSA customer.

+Data synthesis approach - to propagate data with their model.

+@v8 migration details were ironed out.

+@aws

+	> 20-30% meetings
+	> remainder --> 50% opps
+	> 50% dev
+	> backend

+customer interactive
+aws management
+system design

+anything beyond May/June.

+#todo

+@objectives
 ## 20231025

 Field opps work. {@peter} and {@manas} got v8 working on SuiteCase.
 Test Azure installation guide + terraform.
 Test the guide to see if there's anything to be added.